-Buildings consume around 40 % of the total energy production in the European Union.
-As the building sector is expanding every year, it will increase its associated footprint in terms of energy consumption.
-To limit the energy dependency and associated emissions, smarter and more sustainable solutions for the building sector are essential and must be prioritized by both public and private sectors.
+Buildings consume around 40% of the total energy production in the European Union.
+Every year the building sector is expanding, increasing its associated footprint in terms of energy consumption.
+To limit energy dependency and associated emissions, smarter and more sustainable solutions for the building sector must be prioritized by both the public and private sectors.

-Since the start of these networks 30 years ago, they have played an important role in adopting new standards for energy efficiency in products such as combined freezer/cooler-refrigerators and water taps to name a few.
+Since the start of these networks 30 years ago, they have played an important role in adopting new standards for energy efficiency in products, such as combined freezer/cooler-refrigerators and water-saving taps, to name a few.

 1948: Sweden’s first district heating system was taken into operation in Karlstad.